 He added the ‘exploitation’ of workers in the capitalism, which wasn’t cared for by clas eco

-Socialism is a consequence of Industial revolution, leaving little rich and lots of poor workers, he wanted them to fight their oppressors.
+Socialism is a consequence of Industrial revolution, leaving little rich and lots of poor workers, he wanted them to fight their oppressors.
 The product was sold for more than its cost and of worker’s wages.

 He predicts capitalism to fall bc of instability, crises and tendency of rate of profit to fall.